 She received a BA in Liberal Arts from West Virginia University and a BBA in Accounting from Savannah State University, from which she graduated summa cum laude.

-Arjun Comar has worked on everything from Linux kernel code to machine learning, augmented reality applications, websites, astronomical control software, harbor security simulations, and more.
-He loves to jump into new domains and is currently interested in software correctness by design, especially through algebraic tools.
+Cassandra Comar has worked on everything from Linux kernel code to machine learning, augmented reality applications, websites, astronomical control software, harbor security simulations, and more.
+She loves to jump into new domains and is currently interested in software correctness by design, especially through algebraic tools.

 Marco Corona is an experienced Software Developer who has worked on multiple small-scale open source projects.
 At his time at Allegheny College, he focused on Java development and completed a research project in the area of mutation-based fault localization in database schemas.
 Marco has demonstrated strong leadership capabilities when he was voted captain of the varsity basketball team at Allegheny.
 In his free time, Marco enjoys playing basketball, weightlifting, and reading.

 Brian is a software engineer, development manager, and technical architect with over 15 years of hands-on experience designing and developing software using core Java, web services, and related technologies in both the commercial and public sectors.
-He is also a certified Scrum Master and has experience implementing agile processes, leading agile teams and implementing dev ops solutions.
+He is a SAFe® 4 Program Consultant and also a certified Scrum Master and has experience implementing agile processes, leading agile teams and implementing dev ops solutions.
 At Coveros he is responsible for supporting software development consulting and training engagements, focusing on delivery of training courses across the United States.

 Tahsin Imam has graduated from University of Maryland in Information System and Marketing.
 She has over 10 years of Technical and College Recruiting experience specializing in permanent staffing at entry, mid, upper and executive level.
 She takes an active approach to recruiting and she especially value having exclusive and long-term relationships with candidates and clients.

-Ryan is an experienced consultant who has worked on both large scale Agile development projects for commercial clients and public sector innovative research and development projects.
-Ryan worked on Active Authentication, a Coveros Labs research project, and has also done development work with Coveros’ clients.
-His technical skills range from front-end HTML/JS/CSS to middle-ware Java/C# to back-end SQL (mostly Postgres and MySQL).
-He communicates clearly and directly, without any attempt to embellish information or manipulate.
-He possesses strong leadership capabilities, as demonstrated by his continued service in the Virginia Army National Guard.
-In his spare time, Ryan likes to work on independent programs ranging from simple physics simulation to logical proofing programs, some of which are available on his GitHub account at https://github.com/rkenney525.
+Ryan is an experienced agile dev turned DevOps engineer who has worked on both large scale Agile development projects for commercial clients and public sector innovative research and development projects.
+His technical skills range from fullstack development to setting up and administrating DevOps pipelines with technologies like SonarQube, Jenkins, OpenShift, and Docker.
+In his spare time, Ryan likes to work on independent programs ranging from simple physics simulation to logical proofing programs, as well as contribute to open source software projects.

 Jeff Pierce is a Managing Consultant with Coveros, Inc., a software company that helps organizations accelerate the delivery of secure, reliable software.
-Coveros uses agile development methods and a proven software assurance framework to build security and quality into software from the ground up.
-Jeff is a leader with over twenty years experience in information technology (IT) program/project management and client management in all phases of business investment and system development lifecycle.
+Jeff is a leader with over twenty years experience in information technology (IT) program/project management.
+Jeff is a SAFe® 4 Program Consultant, a certified Scrum Master, and is also a Project Management Professional (PMP).
 He has proven technical excellence in development and deployment of strategic web-based enterprise information systems utilizing cloud computing and continuous integration technologies.
-Jeff also has experience with strategy and roadmap development, policy and procedure development, program management office implementation, IT and business management, AGILE SCRUM and XP management, systems engineering, technical team building and leading large and small on-shore and off-shore full-time and contract staff with an outstanding record of accomplishment.
 Jeff's experience also includes an extensive Software Quality Assurance (SQA) and test engineering background including building and managing test teams and test automation implementation across a variety of platforms, technologies, and industries.
-SQA experience includes managing quality delivery of enterprise client server, web, and mobile software products and solutions in installed and multi-tenant SAAS configurations.
+Jeff manages Coveros Training, and is a professional instructor, delivering Agile and Software Quality related courses nationwide.

 Hugo Sanchez is a Managing Consultant with Coveros, Inc., a software company that helps organizations build, test, and deliver secure, reliable software applications using agile methods.
 Hugo has over 20 years of software development, software assurance, project management, and product management experience with a wide range of software products and applications.
 He is an accomplished Product Management & Project Delivery professional with successful track record of providing complete lifecycle management of “whole” products, families of products and infrastructure projects.
 Hugo has experience running Agile teams and delivering project on time and budget in the face of organizational challenges and market dynamic

-Max Saperstone has been working as a Software and Test Engineer for almost a decade, with a focus on Test Automation and the CI/CD process.
+Max Saperstone has been working as a Software and Test Engineer for over a decade, with a focus on Test Automation within the CI/CD process.
 He specializes in open source tools, including the Selenium Tool Suite, JMeter, AutoIT, Cucumber, and Chef.
 Max has lead several testing automation efforts, including developing an automated suite focusing on web-based software to operate over several applications for Kronos Federal.
 He also headed a project with Delta Dental, developing an automated testing structure to run Cucumber tests over multiple test interfaces and environments, while also developing a system to keep test data 'ageless.'
-He recently released a new testing architecture for SecureCI™ to allow testing of multiple interfaces, custom reporting, and minimal test upkeep.
+He currently heads up the development of Selenified, an open sourced testing framework to allow testing of multiple interfaces, custom reporting, and minimal test upkeep.

 After completing an implementation of the Active Authentication for android devices, he has gotten deep in the mobile testing world, working with open source tools such as Robotium, Selendroid, and Appium, and he most recently became an ASTQB Certified Mobile Tester.
 His recent efforts have been around DevOps work, architecting and building out pipelines, with an effort on integrating test automation in at multiple levels.

 In addition to working heavily under the testing umbrella, Max is also an experienced Agile developer, and he is well versed in Agile processes and practices.
 He is an ICAgile Certified Professional (ICP).
-Max has spoken at multiple conferences including StarCanada, StarEast, Mobile Dev and Test, and AgileDC, and is currently an instructor for the Mobile Application Testing course.
+Max has spoken at multiple conferences including STARCanada, STAREast, Mobile Dev and Test, and AgileDC, and is currently an instructor for several courses.